 At least 21 states have provisions allowing certain elections to be conducted entirely by mail.
 For these elections, all registered voters receive a ballot in the mail.
 The voter marks the ballot, puts it in a secrecy envelope or sleeve and then into a separate mailing envelope, signs an affidavit on the exterior of the mailing envelope, and returns the package via mail or by dropping it off.

 Ballots are mailed out well ahead of Election Day, and thus voters have an “election period,” not just a single day, to vote.
 All-mail elections can be thought of as absentee voting for everyone.
 This system is also referred to as “vote by mail.”

-Three of the 22 states—Oregon (2000), Washington (2011) and Colorado (2013)—hold all elections entirely by mail.
-Other states permit all-mail elections in certain circumstances, such as for special districts, municipal elections, when candidates are unopposed, or at the discretion of the county clerk.
+Four of the states—Oregon (2000), Washington (2011), Colorado (2013) and Hawaii (2019) —hold all elections entirely by mail.
+In California, some counties are currently permitted to conduct all-mail elections.
+After 2020, the option will be available to all counties in the state.
+Utah permits individual counties to determine if they would like to conduct all-mail election or not and all counties are expected to do so in 2020.
+Other states permit all-mail elections in certain circumstances, such as for special elections, municipal elections, when there is a smaller voting population in a given district, or at the discretion of the county clerk.
 See below for state-by-state statutes.